ahammond/hugo-cdk/docs/github-actions-setup.md

-# GitHub Actions Workflow Example
+# GitHub Actions Setup Guide

-This directory contains an example GitHub Actions workflow (`deploy.yml.example`) for deploying Hugo sites to AWS using the infrastructure created by this CDK application.
+This guide explains how to configure GitHub Actions for deploying Hugo sites to AWS using the infrastructure created by this CDK application.
+An example workflow file (`deploy.yml.example`) is provided in this directory.

 ## Setup Instructions